Harriet Stirling: Babies' homes

-Quambi Nursing Home, founded 1913 by the Babies' Hospital Association and run by Elizabeth Bartels, née Jeffery, was a private hospital on Pennington Street, North Adelaide, for sick babies under the age of two.
+Quambi Nursing Home, founded in 1913 by the Babies' Hospital Association and run by Elizabeth Bartels, née Jeffery, was a private hospital on Pennington Street, North Adelaide, for sick babies under the age of two.
 A tent was set up in the grounds for parents who could not afford the cot fees.
-The Home became overcrowded and the Association leased another building in Winchester Street, St Peters.
-In 1915 this became the Babies' Hospital.
+The Home became overcrowded, and the Association leased another building in Winchester Street, St Peters.
+In 1915, this became the Babies' Hospital.

 This too became overcrowded and "Mareeba", a building in Woodville used as a Red Cross convalescent hospital for soldiers, then relinquished by the army, was purchased by the state government, handed over to the Babies' Hospital Association in July 1917, and officially opened the following month.

-Lady Galway was president of the Association, Mrs. Teesdale Smith hon. treasurer, and Harriet Stirling hon. secretary.
+Lady Galway was president of the Association, Mrs. Teesdale Smith hon.
+Treasurer, and Harriet Stirling, Hon. secretary.
 The committee comprised Miss Macaulay (Lady Galway's companion), Miss Annie Hornabrook (1865–1938), daughter of C. A. Hornabrook, Mrs. Alfred W. Styles, Miss Amy Jessop, Mrs. Austin Hewitt, Dr. James A. Bonnin, Dr. Hampden Carr, Dr. C. T. C. de Crespigny, Dr. Harry Gilbert, Dr. Frank S. Hone, Dr. Helen Mayo, and Stanley H. Skipper.